Closed Caption Maker

 $2/video minute, with a minimum of $15 per file.

-We can also embed captions into SD/HD videos for broadcast.
+We can also embed captions into your HD video for broadcast; normally MPEG-PS.

 We can also create a 'sidecar'; normally an SCC or MCC caption file.